viniciusfjacinto/airflow-gnews-data-pipeline/README.md

         mode = "append", #incremental adding
         table=google_news,
-        boto3_session = session #here we use the connection created initially
+        boto3_session = session #here we use the connection created initially )

-        )

-    # Define the task using the PythonOperator
+    # Define the task using the PythonOperator to collect data
     collector = PythonOperator(
         task_id='collect_data',
         python_callable=get_data,
         dag=dag
     )

-    # Define the task using the PythonOperator
+    # Define the task using the PythonOperator to save data to raw zone
     save_raw = PythonOperator(
         task_id='save_to_raw',
         python_callable=save_raw,